sohamkarfa-lgtm/Banking-Demo-Project/README.md

 # Banking-Demo-Project
-It is for learning purposes
+This is for learning purposes.